nabil828/comp4537-f22/Assignments/A1/readme.md

 # Deliverables
-*To be added but for now links to github, heroku, tests (Thunder Client requests), self-graded rubric, and short 2-4 minutes offline YT video demo*
+*To be added but for now links to github, heroku, tests (Thunder Client requests) dump, self-graded rubric, and short 2-4 minutes offline YT video demo*

 # Rubric
 *To be added*